hatakkey/MAG-cups/docs/open5gs_verification.md

 ### 3.4.2. **Checking the UE logs**

-The UE logs indicate that all 10 IMSIs have successfully attached
+The UE logs indicate that all 10 IMSIs have successfully attached.

 ```bash
 [root@compute-1 logs]# more ue1.log